DragonStorm25/portfolio/docs/assignments/assignment5.md

 ### Physical

+#### Fitt's Law

+* Search bar is very wide and at the top, resulting in a large Fitt's Law score
+    * This hightlights the high likelihood of users searching and allows them to select the search bar more easily

+* Post creationg area is large and at the side, resulting in a large Fitt's Law score
+    * This hightlights the high likelihood of users making a post while use RealTalk

 #### Gestalt principles

 * Likes and dislikes are right next to each other, as they conceptually fill the same role but in opposite directions